apileg/dzencode/README.md

 npm run up
 ```

 The app will be available at `http://localhost:3001`.
+Note that I didn't purchase
+HTTPS certificate, and instead generated a **self-signed one**.
+This means that
+the website is vulnerable to man-in-the-middle attacks, but it's not essential
+for purposes of this task

+Browser will prompt you about the self-signed certificate.
+Each browser
+usually have some way to bypass.
+Bypass this prompt and continue to the site

-There are two built-in
-users on the site, one of them is a jazz guitarist. **To login**, use these credentials:
+There are two built-in users on the site, one of them is a jazz guitarist.
+**To login**, use these credentials:

 ```
 a@a.com